max397574/better-escape.nvim/readme.md

 -- Vimscript, default settings lua << EOF require("better_escape").setup {
-    mapping = "jk" -- the mapping to escape timeout = 200 -- the time in which the keys must be hit in ms }
+    mapping = "jk", -- the mapping to escape timeout = 200, -- the time in which the keys must be hit in ms }
 EOF
 ```